-• Where a person has been requested to provide their TFN and they are unable to do so, the following consequences apply (unless an exemption is in effect):
+Where a person has been requested to provide their TFN and they are unable to do so, the following consequences will follow (unless an exemption applies):

-If the request was given to a person the consequence is who is making, but not yet completed a claim for AIC benefits the benefit is not payable. who has made a claim for AIC benefits that has not yet been determined the benefit is not payable. who is already receiving AIC benefits 28 days after the request was made, the benefit will be suspended or cancelled.
+If the request was given to a person the consequence is who is making, but not yet completed a claim for AIC benefits the benefit is not payable. who has made a claim for AIC benefits that has not yet been determined the benefit is not payable. who is already receiving AIC benefits 28 days after the request was made, the benefit ceases to be payable.

-Where a person has provided a statement that they do not know their TFN or that their application is pending, and the ATO reveals the person has either not applied for a TFN or that their application has been refused or withdrawn, the following consequences apply (unless an exemption is in effect):
+Where a person has given Services Australia a statement that they do not know their TFN or that their TFN application is pending, and the ATO tells the Secretary that he person has either not applied for a TFN or that their application has been refused or withdrawn, the following consequences will follow (unless an exemption applies):